 Authorization flow

-On success, the agent receives a one-time authorization JWT — a token proving the mandate consented to this specific amount at this specific moment.
-The jti (JWT ID) is recorded in every subsequent audit event so the on-chain authorization trail is observable.
+• Within limits → the agent receives a one-time authorization JWT — a token proving the mandate consented to this specific amount at this moment.

 Why on-chain